Iowa Sex Abuse Lawsuits

 Another critical element in calculating settlements is the credibility and details provided in the victim’s testimony.
 The more compelling the narrative and corroborating evidence, the stronger the case value.
 Iowa law also allows for the possibility of punitive damages in some cases, which are meant to punish the offender and deter similar conduct in the future.
 It is not just about what happened; it is about making sure it never happens again.

 • $5,000,000 Settlement: The Archdiocese of Dubuque agreed to pay $5 million to a group of 20 victims that were molested by clergy in northeast Iowa dating back 50 years.
 In addition to the settlement funds, the archdiocese also agreed to pay for therapy for victims and their spouses.
-The names and assignments of those priests credibly accused of sexual abusing children was also released.
+The names and assignments of those priests credibly accused of sexually abusing children were also released.

 Iowa Sex Abuse News & Updates